rarelyprolific/adventure-playground/README.md

 ```

 The `.docker-devenv/compose.yml` file expects the SQL SA password to be set in a `.docker-devenv/.env` file using the key `SQL_SERVER_SA_PASSWORD`.

+If you are having problems adding a container to a network after changing the compose file (old network still exists?), you can use `docker-compose up --force-recreate`

 ## Mermaid Diagramming